-Since the Church's founding in 1851, First Baptist Church has voluntarily affiliated with the American Baptist Churches - USA denomination.
-The following facts are representative of the tradition and practice of American Baptists.
+Since the Church's founding in 1851, First Baptist Church has voluntarily affiliated with the American Baptist Churches USA, a mainline Christian denomination.
+ABC-USA’s headquarters are in Valley Forge, Pennsylvania.
+Here is ABC-USA’s website: https://www.abc-usa.org/

 American Baptist Tradition: